 - Insurance period

-Your Denmark Visit Playbook: From Booking To Border, Checked And Ready
+Your Denmark Visit Playbook: From Booking to Border

 You want a smooth path from appointment to arrival.
 Here is the practical flow that Indian travelers use to keep everything aligned, including that all-important proof of exit.
-Heading on a multi-country route—book a dummy ticket that aligns with your final Schengen exit.
-This playbook expands on each step, ensuring you're prepared for any curveballs.
+Heading on a multi-country route—create an onward ticket that aligns with your final Schengen exit.

 Pick The Right Lane: Category And Route That Fit Your Story